 Most of the concession stands offer healthy food options and alternatives.
 There are either Gluten-Free, Vegetarian, and Vegan options at all concepts, and these options will be marked on their menu boards.
 Those with strict dietary medical or religious restrictions should contact their State Coordinator for nearby options.
-Concession schedules are subject to change without notice.
-Closing times from July 2-6 will be based on business and may be subject to rolling closures.
-Closing times for July 6 are TBD.
+Concession schedules are subject to change without notice. \Closing times from July 4-7 may be subject to rolling closures.